ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 ![vim-go](/assets/vim/vim-go.png)

-It is because the vim-go plugin is placing some code snippet into our empty file, showing that
+It is because the vim-go plugin is placing some code snippet into our empty file, proof of correct installation.
+Now I can run some commands like `:GoBuild`, `:GoInstall` or `:GoRun`.
+Have fun.

 # More to come